-The Woman who Shot Mussolini followed by a Q&A with Film Director Barrie Dowdall
+UK Premiere of “Violet Gibson: The Irish Woman Who Shot Mussolini”.
+Followed by a Q&A with Film Director Barrie Dowdall.

-In 1926, 49-year-old aristocrat Violet Gibson, formerly a debutante at the Court of Queen Victoria, pushed her way through an adoring crowd in Rome and shot Italian fascist dictator Benito Mussolini at point blank range.
+In 1926, Irish aristocrat Violet Gibson, shot Italian fascist dictator Benito Mussolini.
 She came the closest to success of the four assassination attempts on Mussolini, yet, she was written off as a lone “mad Irishwoman”, committed to a lunatic asylum, and effectively written out of history.